Oldman’s Creek Preserve – Auburn, Salem County, NJ

 The trail climbed a small hill and there we found the first remains of one of the old Boy Scout Camp cabins.
 It was pretty great.

 We also found, just beyond this, another branch of the road from that original intersection.
 We headed left on this road and walked down it a minute or so, past the far junction for the Yellow Trail, and reached Oldmans Creek.
-Here, there are pretty views of the creek, as well as a canoe/kayak launch (carry-in only for this launch).
+Here, there are pretty views of the creek, and now a recently constructed dock (Point 12 on the map), which is great for your kayak or canoe or (as we saw last time we were here) stand up paddleboard.
+To float around here, you will need to carry your canoe/kayak down from the parking lot, which (if you look at the map, it’s not as bad as our little walk makes it seem).

-After taking in the lake, we turned and headed just feet back up the old road to the Yellow Trail intersection.
+After taking in the lake, we turned and headed just feet back up the old road to the Yellow Trail intersection (update – the Yellow Trail can now also take you back up to the barn by the preserve enterance).
 We turned right there and backtracked just above the creek to where it intersected with the Purple Trail (we’d already been at this intersection), then followed it back to the Green Trail.

 Once at the Green Trail, we turned right to hit new territory.
 We walked past a swamp and reached the intersection of the Red Trail at the base of a small hill.
-For the moment, we stayed straight on the Green Trail, climbed a few stairs, and were at the remains of the second Boy Scout cabin.
+For the moment, we stayed straight on the Green Trail, climbed a few stairs, and were at the remains of the second Boy Scout cabin (Point 10 on the map).

-The cabin was the end of the Green Trail, so we went back down the steps and turned onto the Red Trail, yet another out-and-back trail.
+At the time, this cabin was the end of the Green Trail (as stated previously, it now loops through to the other side of the preserve, which is nice), so we went back down the steps and turned onto the Red Trail, yet another out-and-back trail.
 This trail dropped into a wet bit, but immediately climbed back up over the creek.
 It split (both sides of the split being Red), but this loop in the middle is very short lived and never gets more then a dozen feet from each other.
 The trails rejoin just before a bench.

 Near this bench is the remains of an area with a lot of benches, then a sign that clearly let’s you know you’re at the end of the trail AND the back property line of the preserve.